Lyka717/cse15l-lab-reports/LabReport3.md

 ./plos
 ```
 *Explanation:*\
 The `find -type d` finds and outputs a list of all files, within the current working directory, that are directories.
-This helps locate and count all directories within a directory.
+This helps programmers locate and count all directories within a directory.

 * Ex2) input:
 ```